 The Information on this Page Applies to:

-If approved, approximately 35,000 solar panels will be installed in parallel rows in the area shown in yellow on
+If approved, up to 45,000 solar panels will be installed in parallel rows in the area shown in yellow on

 the map.
-Each panel will be approximately 2 meters wide by 1 meter high.
-Each row of solar panels will be 4 panels high and multiple panels long.
+Each panel will be approximately 2 meters high and 1 meter wide.
+Each row of solar panels will be 3 panels high and multiple panels long.
 The rows will span the width of the project area, face south at a fixed angle and be supported by a racking system that is secured to the ground using embedded piles.

 The solar panels will be wired together and connected to electrical boxes.
 Underground cabling will be installed to connect the boxes to

 switchgear.
 From here, the electricity will be distributed to the E.L.
-Smith Water Treatment Plant and the electrical grid.
+Smith Water Treatment Plant, our battery energy storage system (BESS) and the electrical grid.
 Gravel roads will be created within the project site to access the inverter stations.